knox-carl/tensorflow-testprojects/README.md

 * shows how to fetch multiple outputs of ops so that all ops are run once, not once per requested tensor.

+### basic-feeds

+* shows how to patch tensors directly into any op in a graph

 ----
 ## notes